 For Adoptive Families Adopting a Identified Child

 An independent placement occurs when the birth parents and non-related adoptive parents choose to pursue an adoptive placement without the introduction and services of an adoption agency.
-ABI can help families in Kentucky, Indiana and Missouri complete a home study and comply with all rules and regulations for your adoption, whether the child is born in your state or in another state.
+ABI can help families in Kentucky, Indiana, Tennessee, and Missouri complete a home study and comply with all rules and regulations for your adoption, whether the child is born in your state or in another state.
 We have the knowledge to make absolutely sure your adoption is legal and permanent!

 The first step of the process will be to contact the office in your state of residence for an adoption home study: